aerogear-attic/aerogear-simplepush-server/server-netty/README.md

 #### Setting up TLS/SSL
-This SimplePush Server uses Web Sockets on top transport layer security/secure socket layer and there for requires a certifcate to be accepted by the client.
-The serveris already configured which you can see by inspecting the pom.xml, but the browsers need to import the certificate.
+This SimplePush Server uses SockJS with transport layer security/secure socket layer and therefor requires a certifcate to be accepted by the client.
+The server can be enabled with TLS by changing the _tls_ setting in pom.xml, but the browsers need to import the certificate.

 For some broswers is will be enough to access ```https://localhost:7777``` once, and then accept the certificate.
 For other